 In order to make SAP, full-time students enrolled in the fall, spring, or summers semesters (also known as payment periods) must earn a minimum of 24 new credits at the end of two payment periods.
-Students who earn less than 12 credits during any payment period will be notified in writing of the deficit and placed on Financial Aid Warning for the subsequent payment period.
+Students who earn less than 12 credits during any payment period will be notified in writing of the deficit and specifically the number of credits needed, and placed on Financial Aid Warning for the subsequent payment period.
 These students then have the opportunity to reach the 24-credit requirement by the end of their warning semester in which they are still receiving financial aid.

 (enrolled between 6-11 credits per semester)

 In order to make SAP, part-time students must earn the minimum number of credits per semesters specified below:

 - Half-time students (enrolled between 6 – 8 credits per semester) must earn at least 6 credits per semester.

 - Three-quarter-time students (enrolled between 9 – 11 credits per semester) must earn at least 9 credits per semester.